 Although the Shared Responsibility Payment (or penalty) has been eliminated by the Tax Cuts and Jobs Act starting with the tax year 2019, employees will continue to receive Form 1095-B with information about their coverage, but after tax year 2018 there is nowhere to enter it, nor need to enter it, in the federal tax return.

-For the tax years when the Shared Responsibility was in in effect (2014-2018), Form 1095-B was primarily used to assist to verify minimum essential coverage or to make the entries for Coverage Exemptions on Form 8965.
+For the tax years when the Shared Responsibility was in in effect (2014-2018), Form 1095-B was primarily used to verify minimum essential coverage or to make the entries for Coverage Exemptions on Form 8965.

 A Taxpayer is not required to have a 1095-B to complete the tax return.

 1095-B provides information about the taxpayer's health coverage.
 The form has four parts:

 - Part I identifies the person whose name is on the insurance policy.
 For an employer-sponsored plan, for example, this would be the name of the employee.